wangyiwei2015/iButton-USB-C/README.md

 - STM32CubeMX
 - CLion/CLion Nova
-- gcc-arm-eabi-none
+- gcc-arm-none-eabi
-- STLink Utility or STM32Programmer or OpenOCD
+- ST-Link Utility or STM32Programmer or OpenOCD

+To download some necessary packages in STM32CubeMX, you will need an ST account.